-Solve linear, quadratic, integer, and nonlinear optimization problems
+Solve linear, quadratic, conic, integer, and nonlinear optimization problems

 You can use the toolbox solvers to find optimal solutions to continuous and discrete problems, perform tradeoff analyses, and incorporate optimization methods into algorithms and applications.
 The toolbox lets you perform design optimization tasks, including parameter estimation, component selection, and parameter tuning.
-It can be used to find optimal solutions in applications such as portfolio optimization, resource allocation, and production planning and scheduling.
+It enables you to find optimal solutions in applications such as portfolio optimization, energy management and trading, and production planning.

-Transform a problem description into a mathematical form by defining optimization variables, an objective, and constraints, so that it can be solved with optimization techniques.
+Transform a problem description into a mathematical form by defining variables, objectives, and constraints, so that it can be solved with optimization techniques.

 Choosing a Solver